sebastianpirmann/local-ai-agent-for-bioinformatics/README.md

 }
 Restart VS Code after making these changes.

-Usage
+# Usage
-1. Prepare Your Knowledge Base
+### 1. Prepare Your Knowledge Base
 Place your bioinformatics documents (PDFs, .txt, .md, .py, .R, .sh files, etc.) into the data/ directory.

-2. Build the Knowledge Base (Vector Database)
+### 2. Build the Knowledge Base (Vector Database)
-(This step will be implemented in auture part of the tutorial.
+(This step is to be implemented.
 It will involve running a script to process the data/ files and populate chromadb.)

-Bash

-# Example (future step):
-# python3 -m src.utils.build_knowledge_base
+python3 -m src.utils.build_knowledge_base

-3. Interact with the AI Assistant
+### 3. Interact with the AI Assistant
 (This will be the final step, involving a command-line interface or a simple web UI for asking questions.)

-Bash

-# Example (future step):
-# python3 -m src.main_agent "What is PCR and why is it important in molecular biology?"

-Development Progress (Completed Steps)
-Project Initialization: Repository created, venv set up.
-Ollama Installation & Models: Ollama daemon installed, mistral and nomic-embed-text models pulled.
-Python Dependencies: requirements.txt created and packages installed.
-Project Structure & Configuration: src/, data/ directories created; config.py and .vscode/settings.json configured.
-LLM & Embedding Handlers: Implemented src/core/llm_handler.py for LLM interaction and src/core/embedding_handler.py for text embedding generation.
-Document Processor: Implemented src/utils/document_processor.py for loading and chunking documents.

-# Next Steps
-Implement the ChromaDB vector store integration.
-Develop the knowledge base creation script.
-Build the RAG chain that queries the vector store and passes context to the LLM.
-Create the main agent interface for user interaction.

-# Contributing
-Contributions are welcome!
-If you find issues or have suggestions, please open an issue or submit a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.